jchip/safesh/notes/SESSION_JOB_MANAGEMENT.md

 # Session and Job Management Design

-**Status**: Design Document
+**Status**: Design Document (Revised)
 **Author**: AI Assistant
 **Date**: 2025-12-26

 ## Overview

-Redesign session management to work like a shell prompt with automatic job tracking.
-Every command execution creates a job that's tracked in the session history.
+Redesign session management to work like a shell environment with automatic job tracking.
+Every command execution creates a job that's tracked in the session history for posterity and debugging.

 ## Current State